codingMustache/codingMustache/README.md

 ## Joke of the Day

-The word queue is ironic.
-It's just q with a bunch of silent letters waiting in line.
+What is the tallest building in the world?
+The library – it’s got the most stories!

 ## Daily Trivia

-What programming language was GitHub written in?
+What does &quot;LCD&quot; stand for?
- 1. JavaScript
+ 1. Last Common Difference
- 2. Python
+ 2. Liquid Crystal Display
- 3. Ruby
+ 3. Long Continuous Design
- 4. Lua
+ 4. Language Control Design

 <details>
   <summary>Answer</summary>
-  Ruby
+  Liquid Crystal Display
 </details>